 This bubble can endure out to next spring by my work.
 It can also end tomorrow… or yesterday.
 The point is that the Federal Reserve, through its automated and destructive policy, has indeed instigated another bubble with speculation running high.
 A big change is coming.
 Don’t get played.
 Forget the 3 P’s; go with the 3 C’s… Caution, Clarity and eventually, Capitalization.

 NFTRH is managing events in a clear and grounded manner, in the weekly letter and by in-week updates at the site.
 It seems clear that one year from now the landscape is going to look very different than it does today.
 The only way to be in alignment with changes is to see and evaluate the potential and timing for these changes in an ongoing manner, subjecting the analysis to various acid tests along the way.
-You arrive at your destination intact and ready to capitalize through unbiased and consistent work, not through predictions or holding to dogma through thick and thin.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+You arrive at your destination intact and ready to capitalize through unbiased and consistent work, not through predictions or holding to dogma through thick and thin.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade